History of Lake Charles, Louisiana: Twentieth century

-On April 23, 1910, a great fire, known as the Great Fire of 1910 devastated much of the city.
+On April 23, 1910, a great fire, known as the "Great Fire of 1910", devastated much of the city.
 The 1890 courthouse, along with most of downtown Lake Charles, was destroyed.
 Two months afterwards, the Louisiana legislature divided the former Imperial Calcasieu Parish into the current parishes of Allen, Beauregard, Cameron, Jefferson Davis and Calcasieu.
 However, Lake Charles soon rebuilt itself and continued to grow and expand.

 After World War II, Lake Charles experienced industrial growth with the onset of the petrochemical refining industries.
-The Lake Charles Civic Center, built on reclaimed land on the lakefront in the 1970s, hosted many national shows, acts, and pop singers such as Elvis.
-The city grew to a high of some 80,000 people in the early 1980s, but with local economic recession, the population declined.
-With the advent of the gaming industry, the city has begun again to see growth.
-As of the 2000 census, the city had a total population of 71,757.
+The Lake Charles Civic Center, built on reclaimed land on the lakefront in the 1970s, hosted many national shows, acts, and pop singers such as Elvis Presley.
+The population of the city reached some 80,000 people in the early 1980s, but with a local economic recession, it declined.
+With the advent of the gaming industry, the city began to grow again.
+As of the 2000 United States census, the city had a population of 71,757.